 Sandy married her husband Rob in 1983.
-They have 3 young adult children, 3 children-in-laws and 6 beautiful grandchildren.
+They have 3 young adult children, 2 children-in-laws and 7 beautiful grandchildren at the present time.
 Sandy has been in the social services arena for over 30 years.
-Sandy has a passion for supporting and encouraging hurting and wounded people and sharing the love and wisdom of God with all who seek her counsel.
-She is the founder of H2H and is currently serving as the Executive Director/ Clinical Staff Supervisor of H2H as well as supervising student interns in the social work and counseling fields.
+She has a passion for supporting and encouraging hurting and wounded people and sharing the love and wisdom of God with all who seek her counsel.
+Sandy is the founder of H2H and is currently serving as the Executive Director/ Clinical Staff Supervisor of H2H.
 Sandy is committed to training up and equipping Godly young people to join the counseling profession by providing college counseling internships.
 To date, she has provided internships to over 20 college students from colleges and universities throughout Illinois and beyond.
 In addition to college internships, Sandy's teaching/training is far-reaching and she has provided counseling seminars to Pastors and churches in Illinois and the Dominican Republic and has been invited to be the guest speaker for special events such as retreats and banquets.
-She is trained in EMDR therapy and uses primarily the cognitive/behavior therapy approach in her counseling work.
-However she also uses other counseling methods depending on the needs of each individual client.
+Sandy's primary therapy modality is the cognitive/behavioral approach, however, she uses other counseling methods determined by the needs of her clients.
+She is also trained in the use of EMDR to work with trauma issues.

 Sandy supervises all counseling staff members.
-However, she is not currently accepting new clients to her case load.
-Email: firstname.lastname@example.org.
+Email: email@example.com.

 Susan is a licensed professional counselor in the state of Illinois.
 She graduated with her Master of Arts in counseling from Lincoln Christian University in 2015.
 She also has a Bachelor of Arts in psychology from Lincoln Christian University (2011).
 Susan and her husband, Mike, live in Bloomington with their two cats, Pierogi and Panini.